 What is the course about?

-This is a gallery-based course which aims to explore the galleries of the Victoria and Albert Museum.
-Sessions focus on paintings, fashion, sculptures, photography, ceramics and books.
+This is a gallery-based course which aims to introduce you to nearly all the galleries in the Victoria and Albert (V&A) Museum.
+Sessions include looking at paintings, fashion, sculpture, photography, ceramics, tapestry and glass.

 What will we cover?